 Vitamin A oral supplements don’t work the same as topical vitamin A, according to clinicians at the University of Michigan.
 In fact, they caution against the supplement, as it can do more harm than good.

 Because the vitamin is fat-soluble, it builds up in your body, and a high intake of more than 10,000 international units (IU) can be toxic.
 This is especially true during pregnancy, so women who are planning on becoming pregnant should check with their doctors before starting any supplements.

 But as a topical medication, vitamin A can help with your acne.
 Most topical medications chemically alter the vitamin into a retinoid that you can apply to the skin.
 According to the Mayo Clinic, retinoids are the most effective treatment for acne because of their ability to regenerate and heal the skin rapidly, so that you quickly have fresh skin.

 Popular retinoid brands — in the order of least side effects — include tazarotene (Tazorac) and adapalene (Differin).
 You can get them only with a prescription.

 Pregnant women shouldn’t take retinoids.
 The substance also weakens your skin’s natural UV protection, so people using retinoids should take care to avoid long exposure to the sun and use sunscreen.

 Zinc is a mineral that can also help with acne.
 You can take it as an oral supplement or as a topical treatment.

-Topical lotions that contain zinc can also help with acne.
-One study found that applying a lotion of 1.2 percent zinc acetate and 4 percent erythromycin significantly cleared the skin.
+Topical lotions that contain zinc can also help with acne. found that applying a lotion of 1.2 percent zinc acetate and 4 percent erythromycin significantly cleared the skin.

 Tea tree oil is a good alternative to benzoyl peroxide, a well-known ingredient in acne creams.
 It has similar effects, wiping out bacteria and decreasing oil production.
 Both are available over the counter, but tea tree oil seems to cause fewer side effects like itching, burning, and peeling.